suspect-devices/digithink/docs/buildnotes/CircuitPythonBuildServerNotes.md

 sudo apt-get install gcc-arm-none-eabi
 ```

 This should allow you to check out the source code for circuitpython as a user.
+As per their suggestions I forked the repo first.

 ```
 git clone git@github.com:suspect-devices/circuitpython.git